-In the face of the growing degradation of natural resources assets, climate change and low rates of job creation, it is more crucial than ever to scale up and accelerate efforts towards resource efficiency, minimization of waste generation and resource depletion, and advancing sustainable consumption and production patterns, while creating decent jobs in the region.
+In the face of the growing degradation of natural resources assets, climate change and low rates of job creation, it is more crucial than ever to scale up and accelerate efforts towards resource efficiency, minimization of waste generation and resource degradation, and low carbon and sustainable consumption and production patterns, while creating decent jobs in the region.
 To this end, and given the right policies and adequate investment, pursuit of green growth pathways is recognized as an important and essential response.
-Studies show that the private sector including both large and Micro-, Small and Medium-sized Enterprises (MSMEs) has a crucial role to play in the path to green growth and job creation due to a range of reasons.
-The private sector in the region is growing rapidly and is responsible for large economic output as well as potential for job creation.
+Studies show that the private sector including both large and Small and Medium-sized Enterprises (SMEs) has a crucial role to play in the path to green growth and job creation due to a range of reasons.
+The private sector in the region is growing rapidly and is responsible for large economic output as well as jobs.
 For example, in low-income countries such as those that dominate Africa, SMEs account for 78 per cent of all employment.
 They contribute to both employment level and employment growth.
-Moreover, the private sector is both an investor and a source of finance in addition to being identified as drivers of innovation and technology uptake/transfer.
-Yet, the private sector has been associated with a large environmental footprint, particularly, within the contexts where there are weak safeguard systems and environmental governance and poor incentive schemes.
+Moreover, the private sector is both an investor and a source of finance and a driver innovation and technology transfer.
+Yet, the private sector has been associated with a large environmental footprint particularly in contexts with weak safeguard systems and environmental governance and poor incentive schemes.
 Therefore, there is a vast scope for the private sector to drive green growth that creates jobs.

 It is against the above backdrop that the United Nations Economic Commission (ECA) has commissioned a study on "Unleashing the potential of the private sector to drive green growth and job creation in selected countries in Africa."
-The study is designed to respond to the key question of what is required to unlock the potential of the private sector to drive green growth and job creation in Africa.
+The study is designed to respond to the key question of what is required to unlock the potential of the private sector2 to drive green growth and job creation in Africa.

 This study is also timely in the context of the current COVID-19 crisis, which is truly cross-sectoral.
-The crisis has among others, undermined growth and led to loss of many jobs, and the private sector, in particular, MSMEs have been disproportionately impacted upon.
+The crisis has among others, undermined growth and led to erosion of many jobs, and the private sector, particularly SMEs have been disproportionately impacted.
 This evolving crisis has revealed and underlined the need for integrated and holistic interventions at large scale to create inclusive, sustainable and resilient economies and societies capable of avoiding and withstanding similar shocks.
 This points to the importance of ensuring that the recovery from COVID-19 is greener and more inclusive.
-This study also contributes to the identification and articulation of measures needed to enable the private sector to play its role in a green recovery geared to foster green growth, job creation, inclusion and resilience to future shocks.
+This study will therefore also contribute to the identification and articulation of measures needed to enable the private sector to play its part in a green recovery geared to fosters green growth, job creation, inclusion and resilience to future shocks.